 Cost of an Antenuptial Contract – any Province in South Africa

-This contract typically range from R2500.00 for a “basic” contract (we believe this rate is reasonable) and can go upward, depending on complexity and the seniority of the Attorney used.
+This contract typically ranges from R2500.00 for a “basic” contract (we believe this rate is reasonable) and can go upward, depending on complexity and the seniority of the Attorney used.
 Contact us for a competitive rate.

 Process to sign and register an antenuptial Contract